mieweb/docs/content/functions/document-management/documents-and-forms/link-documents-to-other-documents.md

 ![](../link-documents-to-other-documents.assets/7d19013ece0dd9e6407d588e5ef64f0d.png)

-Once clicked, the system will strikethrough the line.
+Once clicked, the system will strike through the line.
 If an incorrect line was selected, simply click the plus [ + ] button found in the *Options* column, and this will reverse the action.

 ![](../link-documents-to-other-documents.assets/6bccfb125224642176d39a6567f4be06.png)